 - To improve and support Arabic learning at the University of Arizona as a whole.

 Project GO is a nationwide program providing training in selected strategic languages for ROTC students at 18 universities in the United States.
 The University of Arizona is proudly one of the few to provide Arabic language and culture training, and the only member institution to offer Project GO Advanced for Arabic language training.

-Project GO is coordinated by the Center for Middle East Studies (CMES) and draws on the knowledge and expertise of CMES and the School of Middle East and North African Studies (MENAS).
-CMES cooperates with the leadership of each ROTC service branch represented at UA, to include the Army, Air Force, and Naval ROTC programs.
+Project GO is coordinated by the School of Middle Eastern North African Studies (MENAS) and draws upon this department's expertise.
+MENAS cooperates with the leadership of each ROTC service branch represented at UA, to include the Army, Air Force, and Naval ROTC programs.
 Project GO accepts applications from all members of UA's ROTC community and beyond.

 The program offers both academic-year training as well as fully-funded scholarships for UA's 8-week summer study abroad program in Jordan or UA's summer program on campus in Tucson and also semester-long Project GO Advanced opportunities with our Moroccan partner, AALIM.
 Please check out a video about UA Project GO summer programs.

 Bachelor's of Arts in Arabic Studies

 Required Courses conducted in Arabic (or their equivalent): 16 credit hours

 ARB 405 Advanced Arabic I (MENAS) 5 units

 ARB 406 Advanced Arabic II (MENAS) 5 units